rafaeldcsantos/GettingAndCleaningData/CodeBook.md

 | TimeDomain-BodyAngularVelocityJerkMagnitude-mean | Mean Magnitude for Body Angular Velocity Jerk |
 | TimeDomain-BodyAngularVelocityJerkMagnitude-std | Standard Deviation Magnitude for Body Angular Velocity Jerk|

+All units for acceleration are Gs (9.80665 m/seg2).
+All units for angular velocity are radians/second.
+All values are normalized in the range [-1,1].

 ## Variables in the Frequency Domain

 | Variable Name | Description |